What Are the Benefits of Recurring Payments for Merchants?

 While there are several benefits of recurring payments, merchants need to keep in mind that there are some drawbacks.
 For example, there is a potential for involuntary churn, which means customers may have their subscriptions canceled due to a failed payment.
 These failed payments can be caused by a card on file expiring or a card being replaced after it was lost or stolen due to credit card fraud.
 An estimated 20 percent of customers have missed a subscription payment due to an expired card, while 41 percent of cardholders have replaced their expired, lost, or stolen card.

 To avoid the costs and disruptions of failed payments, merchants should consider using an account updater service.
-At TokenEx, our account updater software automatically updates credit card details on file whenever a customer’s card is lost, stolen, upgraded, or expired.
+At IXOPAY, our account updater software automatically updates credit card details on file whenever a customer’s card is lost, stolen, upgraded, or expired.
 Payment automation will help merchants establish a seamless payment experience for customers who will be more likely to stick with a business that provides a hassle-free approach to automatic payments.

 Learn how recurring payments can help your business.